Particular/docs.particular.net/nservicebus/dependency-injection/index.md

 ## Using an existing instance

-The above pages all have examples of how to pass in an instance of an existing container.
+The above pages all have examples of how to pass in an instance.
 This is useful to make use of the full features and share the behavior with NServiceBus.

 partial: content